Mandrake the Magician: Supporting

 who Mandrake first met during his travels in Africa.
 Lothar was the Prince of the Seven Nations, a mighty federation of jungle tribes but forbore becoming king to follow Mandrake on his world travels.
-Lothar is often referred to as "the strongest man in the world", with the exception of Hojo — Mandrake's chef and secret chief of Inter Intel.
-Lothar is invulnerable to any weapon forged by man, is impervious to heat and cold, and possesses the stamina of a thousand men.
-He also cannot be harmed by magic directly (such as by fire bolts, force bolts, or spell incantations).
-He can easily lift an elephant by one hand.
+Lothar is often referred to as "the strongest man in the world".
 One of the first African crimefighting heroes ever to appear in comics, Lothar's début alongside Mandrake was in the 1934 inaugural daily strip.
 In the beginning, Lothar spoke poor English and wore a fez, short pants, and a leopard skin.
 In a 1935 work by King Features Syndicate, Lothar is referred to as Mandrake's "giant black slave."
 When artist Fred Fredericks took over in 1965, Lothar spoke correct English and his clothing changed, although he often wore shirts with leopard-skin patterns.

 Narda is Princess of the European nation Cockaigne, ruled by her brother Segrid.
 She made her first appearance in the second Mandrake story.
-Even though she and Mandrake were initially infatuated with each other, they did not marry until 1997, when an extravagant triple wedding ceremony at Mandrake's home of Xanadu, Narda's home country Cockaigne, and Mandrake's father Theron's College of Magic (Collegium Magikos) in the Himalayas.
+Even though she and Mandrake were initially infatuated with each other, they did not marry until 1997, when they held an extravagant triple wedding ceremony at Mandrake's home of Xanadu, Narda's home country Cockaigne, and Mandrake's father Theron's College of Magic (Collegium Magikos) in the Himalayas.
 Narda learned martial arts from Hojo.

 Theron is the headmaster of the College of Magic (Collegium Magikos) located in the Himalayas.
 He is hundreds of years old and may be kept alive by the Mind Crystal, of which he is the guardian.

 Hojo, who knows six languages, is Mandrake's chef at his home of Xanadu and the secret chief of the international crimefighting organization Inter-Intel.
 As such, he has enlisted Mandrake's help with many cases.
 He is also a superb martial-arts expert.
 Hojo's assistant at Inter-Intel is Jed.

 The Police Chief is named Bradley but mostly called Chief.
 Mandrake aided him on several occasions.
 The Chief created the S.S.D.
 (Silly Stuff Dept.) for absurd and unbelievable cases that only Mandrake could solve.
 He has a son, Chris.

 Magnon, the emperor of the galaxy, is Mandrake's most powerful friend and, with his wife Carola, has a daughter, Nardraka.
 She was named after Mandrake and Narda and is their godchild.

 Lenore is Mandrake's younger half-sister.
 She is a world-renowned explorer.

 Karma is Lothar's girlfriend, an African princess who works as a model.